lapanti/ts-react-boilerplate/docs/REDUX.md

 export const epics = combineEpics(
 );

-export type Actions = DefaultAction | LocationChangeAction | RouterAction;

 export default reducer;
 ```
 This file will allow us to export all of the following:
 - Our root reducer (*all specific reducers will be combined into this one, as according to [redux documentation](http://redux.js.org/docs/basics/Reducers.html#handling-actions), allowing our reducers to only handle a slice of the entire `state`*) made with [combineReducers](http://redux.js.org/docs/api/combineReducers.html)
 - The class of our entire `state` (*defined as a class to allow initialization in for example tests*)
 - Our combined [epics](https://redux-observable.js.org/docs/basics/Epics.html) (*more about epics later*) made with [combineEpics](https://redux-observable.js.org/docs/api/combineEpics.html)
-- The type of all of our actions
-> We add the types of react-router-redux as well so type-checking knows to look for them if we need them (*this is only necessary if you use them somewhere*)

 ### Store